AndriyVeremyeyev/west-seattle-bikes/README.md

  * Connect Mogol Conditions API to see weather conditions in the area
  * Capability to search for bike events relates West Seattle area
  * Capability to aggregate articles and reviews from 3-party websites to compare characteristics and quality of bikes, bike parts, etc.
+ * Create mobile version of website in React Native

 ### Specs